 - The solar radiation received at the top of the atmosphere varies slightly in a year due to the variations in the distance between the earth and the sun.

-- During the earth’s revolution around the sun, the earth is farthest from the sun on 4th July.
+- During the earth’s revolution around the sun, the earth is farthest from the sun on the 4th of July.
 This position of the earth is called aphelion.
 On 3rd January, the earth is nearest to the sun.
 This position is called perihelion.

-- Due to this variation in the distance between the earth and the sun, the annual insolation received by the earth on 3rd January is slightly more than the amount received on 4th July.
+- Due to this variation in the distance between the Earth and the sun, the annual insolation received by the earth on 3rd January is slightly more than the amount received on 4th July.

 - However, the effect of this variation is masked by some other factors like the distribution of land and sea and the atmospheric circulation.
 Hence the variation does not have a greater effect on daily weather changes on the surface of the earth.

 The amount of insolation received on the earth’s surface is not uniform everywhere.
 It varies according to the place and time.
 When the tropical regions receive maximum annual insolation, it gradually decreases towards the poles.
 Insolation is more in summers and less in winters.
 The major factors which influence the amount of insolation received are: